snowplow/snowplow-ecommerce-tracking-accelerator/content/tracking_web/cart.md

 #### `trackRemoveFromCart`

-To track a product view you can use the `trackRemoveFromCart` method with the following attributes:
+To track a product/s removal from the cart you can use the `trackRemoveFromCart` method with the following attributes:

 ```ts
 import { trackRemoveFromCart } from '@snowplow/browser-plugin-snowplow-ecommerce';